 When and where to locate Ophiuchus.
 The best time to observe Ophiuchus is during a Northern Hemisphere summer or a Southern Hemisphere winter.
 From the Northern Hemisphere, late July and early August present this constellation high in the southern sky at nightfall and early evening.
 It’s seen in the southwest sky on autumn evenings in the Northern Hemisphere.

 This rather large constellation fills the area of sky to the north of the constellation Scorpius the Scorpion and to the south of the constellation Hercules the Hero.
 If you’re familiar with Scorpius’ brightest star Antares, try star-hopping to Ophiuchus from this ruddy gem of a star.
+The head of Ophiuchus is marked by the star Rasalhague (Alpha Ophiuchi).

-Another big deep-sky favorite is the Pipe Nebula, a vast interstellar cloud of gas and dust sweeping across about 7o of sky.
-At an arm length, that’s about the width of three to four fingers.
+Another big deep-sky favorite is the Pipe Nebula, a vast interstellar cloud of gas and dust sweeping across about 7 degrees of sky.
+At an arm’s length, that’s about the width of three to four fingers.
 This dark nebula resides at a distance of 600 to 700 light-years in southern Ophiuchus, and can be seen with the unaided eye in a dark, transparent sky.
 The Pipe Nebula is found due east of the star Antares, and due north of the stars Shaula and Lesath.
 These two stars (but not the Pipe Nebula) are shown on the above chart.

 As the good doctor was trying to bring Orion the Hunter back to life, the god of the Underworld pleaded to Zeus, the king of the gods, to reconsider the ramifications of the death of death.
 Apparently his argument swayed the king of the gods.
 Zeus confiscated the potion, removed Asclepius from Earth and placed the gifted physician into the starry heavens.